spraints/resqued/README.md

 * Explicitly set the `BUNDLE_GEMFILE` environment variable to the symlink dir of your app.

+* If you're invoking resqued from something that resolves symlinks in `pwd`, you'll also want to explicitly set the `PWD` environment variable.

 Rolling all of the above advice together, here's a sample that you could use in an upstart script for resqued:

 ```